intersystems-community/PythonGateway/README.md

 - `SimpleString(code, returnVariable, serialization, .result)` - for cases where both code and variable are strings.
 - `ExecuteCode(code, variable)` - execute `code` (it may be a stream or string), optionally ser result into `variable`.
 - `GetVariable(variable, serialization, .stream, useString)` - get `serialization` of `variable` in `stream`.
 If `useString` is 1 and variable serialization can fit into string then string is returned instead of the stream.
 - `GetVariableInfo(variable, serialization, .defined, .type, .length)` - get info about variable: is it defined, type,and serialization length.
 - `GetStatus()` - returns last occured exception in Python and clears it.
 - `GetVariableJson(variable, .stream, useString)` - get JSON serialization of variable.
 - `GetVariablePickle(variable, .stream, useString)` - get Pickle serialization of variable.
 - `ExecuteQuery(query, variable, type)` - create resultset (pandas `dataframe` or `list`) from sql query and set it into `variable`.
 - `ImportModule(module, .imported, .alias)` -  import module with alias.
 - `GetModuleInfo(module, .imported, .alias)` - get module alias and is it currently imported.
+- `GetFunctionInfo(function, .defined, .type, .docs, .signature, .arguments)` - get function information.
+- `ExecuteFunction(function, positionalArguments, keywordArguments, variable, serialization, .result)` - execute Python function or method, write result into Pyhton `variable`, return chosen serialization in `result`.
+- `ExecuteFunctionArgs(function, variable, serialization, .result, args...)` - execute Python function or method, write result into Pyhton `variable`, return chosen serialization in `result`.
+Builds `positionalArguments` and `keywordArguments` and passes them to `ExecuteFunction`.
+It's recommended to use `ExecuteFunction`.
+More information in [Gateway docs](Gateway.md).

 Possible Serializations:
 - `##class(isc.py.Callout).SerializationStr` - Serialization by str() function